kkysen/TexDBook/README.md

 ## How To Run

 ### For Deployment
-Run `wget -q0- https://raw.githubusercontent.com/kkysen/TexDBook/master/install.sh | bash`.
+Run `wget -qO- https://raw.githubusercontent.com/kkysen/TexDBook/master/install.sh | bash`.

 ### For Development